 Before You Start Into Business With Your Spouse

-One of the first major decisions is whether you will both participate in running the business or if one of you will be an employee.
+One of the first significant decisions is whether you will both own a share in the business and participate in running the business.
 Some questions to ask yourselves as you consider this decision: